rlabrecque/Steamworks.NET-Docs/faq.md

 ### What versions of Unity are supported?

 Steamworks.NET currently targets Unity 4.7 and 5.0+.
 Unity Pro is required when using 4.7.

+### What operating systems does Steamworks.NET support?

+Steamworks.NET supports the combination of all of the platforms that Unity and Steam both support.
+On Windows this is Windows XP and newer.
+On macOS it's [macOS 10.11 (El Capitan)](https://support.steampowered.com/kb_article.php?ref=5953-QTIO-1764) and newer.

+Currently Steam/Steamworks does not support native arm64 / Apple Silicon / Apple M1.